This Copycat Olive Garden Lemon Cream Cake is entirely homemade and is every bit as good as the original—and dare I say, even better!

 - This lemon cake will keep covered in the refrigerator for up to 5 days.

 - If you want the authentic look of Olive Garden’s cake, then using a springform pan like the recipe indicates will help give you the cake’s signature domed shape.
 If you do not have a spring-form pan, then two 9-inch cake pans can be used instead.
 Just reduce the cooking time to 20-25 minutes.

 - If you make this cake ahead of time.
 Wait to dust it with powdered sugar until right before serving.

 - I used mascarpone cheese for the filling of this lemon cream cake.
-If you’re unable to find it, or simply don’t like the taste of it, then you can use cream cheese instead.
+However, if you’re unable to find it or don’t like the taste of it, then you can use cream cheese instead.

 - mixing bowls

 - cake board

 Here are some ways to increase the flavor of lemon in a cake:

 – Use more lemon zest.
 The zest is the outermost layer of the lemon peel, and it contains the most concentrated lemon flavor.

 – Use lemon juice.
 Lemon juice also adds flavor to a cake, but it is essential to use it sparingly.
 Too much lemon juice can make the cake sour.